St Ives circular walk

 Jackdaws are able to recognise eye gestures from humans (e.g. if someone looks at where a food item is hidden).
 It has been suggested that jackdaws may use this with other birds too and this may be the reason that they have a striking blue eye colour that is easily seen from a distance.

-20. Go through the gap and bear right slightly, keeping the rock outcrops on your right, then bear left slightly to the brow of the hill.
-From here, bear left slightly to follow the main path to a gap in a low wall and continue a short distance further to a gap in a second low wall.
+20. Go through the gap and follow the path to the rock outcrop, then bear left slightly to the brow of the hill.
+From here follow the main path to a gap in a low wall and continue a short distance further to a gap in a second low wall.

 On the far side of the bay to your right is Godrevy Lighthouse.